OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2018.md

 ---

 ## Afterlife & Soul Topics

 - Beings in **5D** can share lessons and energy if connected genetically or spiritually.
 - **4D** beings can help or harm depending on life lesson plans and consent.
+- Ancient depictions of spiritual realities, including ancestor connection and angels/demons, are relatively accurate.

 ---

 ## Cosmic Structure & Densities